- Departments I through Z

 - Requires more frequent repairs, and vehicle weight limits will impact commercial deliveries as the bridge further deteriorates.

-- Power Plant Road will need to be widened and realigned so that it can serve as a detour during the repair of the old bridge.
+- Power Plant Road will need to be widened and realigned so that it can serve as a detour during extensive repairs or reconstruction of the old bridge.
 This process can take 18 to 24 months.

-- The rebuilt bridge will remain two lanes due to the existing bridge infrastructure such as the existing piers and foundation that holds up the bridge.
+- The rebuilt bridge will remain two lanes due to the existing bridge infrastructure such as the piers and foundation that hold up the bridge.